samuelvisscher/laravel-best-practises/README.md

 Only add methods (index, show, create, update and destroy), which are being exposed by `routes/api.php`.

+### Model

+Models are placed within the `app/Models` folder, and typically created together with their respective database tables.

+Use the following command: `php artisan make:model Models/NameOfModel -m`

 ### Requests

 All requests are placed within the `app/Http/Requests` folder, unless a more specific folder has been created.

 Use the following command: `php artisan make:request NameOfModelCreate` or `php artisan make:request NameOfModelUpdate`.

+### Tables

+To be added ..

+### Validators

+All custom validators are placed within the `app/Rules`.

+Use the following command: `php artisan make:rule NameOfRule`